-In the near future, the electron capture model should benefit from ongoing developments on beta decay that aim at including a realistic nuclear structure for the calculation of forbidden non-unique transitions.
-Such an improvement will necessitate a revision of the overlap and exchange correction, with a precise coupling of lepton and nucleon wave functions.
+The total shaking probabilities in both photoionization and electron-capture processes have been calculated using the FO and DE approximations, respectively.
+Due to a lack of measured values, the results of the three atomic models employed -- BetaShape, KLI and MCDF -- have been compared with available predictions \cite{Crase79,PhysRevA.36.693,AGKochur_2002,AGKochur_2005}, all established within nonrelativistic frameworks.
+The BetaShape atomic model cannot differentiate photoionization from electron capture in shaking calculations, and the predictions are not accurate.
+KLI and MCDF results reasonably agree for photoionization, also with Mukoyama and Taniguchi \cite{PhysRevA.36.693} and Kochur and Popov \cite{AGKochur_2005} results for low-mass nuclei.
+For electron capture, KLI and MCDF results are in very good agreement with those from Crasemann \textit{et al.} \cite{Crase79}.
+Our relativistic approach makes us confident in predicting realistic shaking probabilities for medium and high-$Z$ nuclei.
+Besides relativistic effects, our study also improves the description of the shaking process by considering all possible vacancy creation scenarios and all subshell dependencies.

+The theoretical capture probabilities of several transitions of interest have been compared with experimental values with relative uncertainties from 0.2\% to 3.5\%, except for \rn{7}{Be} (10\%) and \rn{41}{Ca} (no existing measurement).
+Such a comparison covers a wide range of atomic numbers, $3 \leq Z \leq 57$, as well as different transition natures.
+KLI and MCDF predictions agree well and are better than BetaShape results for \rn{37}{Ar}, \rn{54}{Mn}, \rn{125}{I} and the $P_M/P_K$ ratio in \rn{138}{La} decay.
+BetaShape predictions are surprisingly in much better agreement with experiment in all other cases.
+Our understanding is that the inaccuracies of its atomic model -- binding energies, hole and shaking effects -- somehow compensate each other.
+However, it is not always true as clearly seen with \rn{37}{Ar}, \rn{41}{Ca} and \rn{54}{Mn} decays, without any hint to anticipate such a breakdown.
+New high-precision measurements are needed to explore this in detail, with more complete set of capture probabilities per radionuclide that include outer shells.

-Within the framework of the KLI atomic model, efforts will be devoted to the separate computation of shake-up and shake-off processes.
+In the near future, the KLI atomic model will be extended to the continuum states, which will allow the separate computation of shake-up and shake-off processes.